-Semi-Inclusive Deep Inelastic Scattering is one of the best processes for revealing the partonic structure of the nucleon.
+Semi-Inclusive Deep Inelastic Scattering (SIDIS) is one of the best processes one can use to reveal the partonic structure of the nucleon.
 Two different factorization schemes allow to study different features of a complicated partonic picture.
 The traditional, collinear factorization scheme applies when the p_T of the produced hadron is of order Q and the intrinsic transverse momentum (k_T) of the quarks inside the nucleon can be neglected.
 The transverse momentum of the produced hadron (p_T) , then reflects only the dynamics of the process.
 In this approach, one benefits from studying values of $p_T \sim Q$.

-However, if one wants to learn about the 3-D parton structure of the nucleon, and ultimately the orbital angular momentum, the transverse momentum k_T becomes important.
+However, if one wants to learn about the 3-D partonic structure of the nucleon, and ultimately the orbital angular momentum the transverse momentum k{-} becomes important.
+A different factorization scheme angular momentum, the transverse momentum k_T becomes important.
 A different factorization scheme is required to include k_T explicitly.
-It is known as TMD factorization, and applies when $p_T \sim \Lambda{QCD} << Q^2$.
+It is known as TMD factorization, and applies when $p_T \sim \Lambda{QCD} \ll Q^2$.
 Employing polarized beams, the EIC will be able to study a number of TMDs.
 Each TMD represents different combination of spin and quark momentum correlations.
 One of the simplest TMDs, called the Sivers function, was suggested at the INT 10-3 program as a golden measurement for an EIC.
-The k_T -distribution for the Sivers function is shown in Fig 3.
+The k_T distribution for the Sivers function is shown in Fig 3.

-Fig. 2: Dependence of the Sivers function on the transverse quark momentum.
-The light and dark grey bands are, respectively, estimates of the uncertainty before and after EIC data become available.
+Figure 2: Dependence of the Sivers function on the transverse quark momentum.
+The light and dark grey bands are estimates of the uncertainty before and after EIC data become available, respectively.

 The distribution shows three regions of interest.
-The TMDs primarily live at low values of k_T (and hence low to moderate p_T), which is expected from the natural momentum scale associated with the nucleon (thus, although the shape of the TMDs may change with x at small k_T , they are expected to die off for all x at large k_T).
+As expected from the natural momentum scale associated with the nucleon, TMDs are large only at low values of k_T (and hence low to moderate p_T).
+Although the shape of the TMDs may change with x, they will fall off rapidly at large k_T for all values of x.
 At high p_T , we know that the collinear picture applies and provides a good description of the data.
 Both the collinear and TMD factorization schemes will describe the same physics in a transition region of moderate p_T and relatively large k_T that contains the tail of the TMDs.
 To understand the TMDs one would thus want to map out both the region of low k_T where they are dominant, as well as the completely unknown transition region for which the EIC will provide the first data.

-By splitting up k_T into its components (transverse here refers to the photon direction), we obtain an image in the transverse plane, shown in Fig. 3, of how the incoming photon "sees" the motion of the quarks.
+By splitting up k_T into its components, we obtain an image in the transverse plane (with respect to the virtual photon direction).
+Figure 3 shows how the incoming photon "sees" the motion of the quarks.

-Fig. 3: Sivers function for u, d, and s quarks (as well as antiquarks) as function of the transverse quark momentum components as "seen" by the incoming photon.
+Figure 3: Sivers function for u, d, and s quarks (as well as antiquarks) as function of the transverse quark momentum components as "seen" by the incoming photon.
 Red indicates an excess and blue a depletion.
 Flavor separation will require π/K identification.